-- 1. Provide students with a broad knowledge base of biomedical engineering and specialized knowledge and experience in at least one of the core areas: Biomechanics, Tissue Engineering, Biomedical Imaging and Signal Processing, Cardiac Engineering, Neural Engineering, BioMicro-Electromechanical Systems. - 2.
-Provide students with the ability to apply fundamental engineering principles from several traditional engineering disciplines to identify, analyze, and solve clinical problems and improve health care. - 3.
-Provide students with the ability to design and conduct scientific and engineering experiments, and to analyze and interpret the resulting data. - 4.
-Provide students with experience and understanding of design requirements and constraints in the clinical and biological science environment, including technology transfer. - 5.
-Provide students with the skills needed to communicate effectively, work collaboratively, and understand their professional and ethical responsibilities and the impact of clinically significant engineering solutions in a societal and economic context.
+1. Provide students with a broad knowledge base of biomedical engineering and specialized knowledge and experience in at least one of the core areas: Biomechanics, Tissue Engineering, Biomedical Imaging and Signal Processing, Cardiac Engineering, Neural Engineering, BioMicro-Electromechanical Systems, and Medical Physics.

+2. Provide students with the ability to apply fundamental engineering principles from several traditional engineering disciplines to identify, analyze, and solve clinical problems and improve health care.

+3. Provide students with the ability to design and conduct scientific and engineering experiments, and to analyze and interpret the resulting data.

+4. Provide students with experience and understanding of design requirements and constraints in the clinical and biological science environment, including technology transfer.

+5. Provide students with the skills needed to communicate effectively, work collaboratively, and understand their professional and ethical responsibilities and the impact of clinically significant engineering solutions in a societal and economic context.

-The Department of BME is interdisciplinary and collaborative, with designated departments in the College of Engineering (COE) and College of Medicine (COM) acting as partners in the education of Biomedical Engineers.
-COE participating departments include: Mechanics & Engineering Science (AeMES), Chemical Engineering (CHE), Computer & Information Science & Engineering (CISE), Electrical & Computer Engineering (ECE), Materials Science & Engineering (MSE), Mechanical & Aerospace Engineering (MAE), and Nuclear & Radiological Engineering (NRE).
-The participating department within the COM includes Surgery, Anesthesiology, Radiology, and Cardiology.
+The Department of BME is interdisciplinary and collaborative, with departments in the College of Engineering (COE) and College of Medicine (COM) acting as partners in the education of Biomedical Engineers.

+In addition to a general BME degree program, a concentration in Medical Physics is also offered.

 Biomedical Engineering students are admitted to the Graduate School through the Department of BME.
 The BME Academic Committee reviews and makes all decisions regarding admission to the Department of BME.
 Each student's research advisor must hold a Faculty appointment in the Department of BME.
 Supervisory committees for BME students normally include at least one member of the Faculty from the College of Engineering and one member of the Faculty from the College of Medicine.
+Students interested in the Medical Physics concentration must specifically apply to the concentration.